 A GUIDE TO UNDERSTANDING QUANTUM ANTIGRAVITY

-I have made a theoretical as well as an empirical scientific discovery of quantum gravity and quantum antigravity, as well as the invention of a propellantless Electromagnetic Space Drive — the G-Engine.
+I have made a theoretical as well as an empirical scientific discovery of quantum gravity and quantum antigravity, as well as the invention of a Propellantless Quantum Electrodynamics Space Drive — the G-Engine.

 Present day quantum gravity theories suffer from too many mathematical space dimensions, and from too few conclusive experimental results.